U.S. Gulf coast communities struggle amid record flooding

-MOBILE, Alabama (Reuters) - After a weekend that included navigating streets in kayaks and canoes, residents in parts of the U.S. Gulf Coast sought alternate routes and emergency shelter on Monday as the work week got under way.
+MOBILE, Ala., June 11 (Reuters) - After a weekend that included navigating streets in kayaks and canoes, residents in parts of the U.S. Gulf Coast sought alternate routes and emergency shelter on Monday as the work week got under way.

-With nearly 2 feet of rain reported in some areas since Thursday, flooding has racked up millions of dollars in damage and left thousands without power.
-Many have been forced into shelters in the face of what some are calling an unprecedented June deluge.

 “We’ve probably seen the worst of the rains in terms of downpours, but now it’s transitioning to more of a scattered thunderstorm pattern, so the rain chances aren’t declining, and people need to remain cautious,” said Jack Cullen, a meteorologist with the National Weather Service in Mobile.